Burgundy, the River Rhône & Provence River Cruise

 You may wish to do some shopping, or just find a quiet café in a shady Provençal square to watch the world go by.

 Returning on board for dinner, the ship sets sail towards our next destination, Arles, arriving later that evening.
-After a welcome dinner, sit back and relax to the sounds of a talented local pianist who'll entertain us with French songs on board.
+Afterwards, sit back and relax to the sounds of a talented local pianist who'll entertain us with French songs on board.

 Included experiences: